 I’ve published at a bunch of different places over the years, but the places I write most regularly for are:

 Mere Orthodoxy– Theology, politics, history, culture, and whatever else the editors let me get away with.
-They also host my Doctors Without Boredom blog, where I write shorter posts that don’t really fit well on this website and share interesting links every weekday.
+They also host my Doctors Without Boredom blog, where I write shorter posts that don’t really fit well on this website and share interesting links every weekday, internet access in rural Kenya permitting.
 Many of these links are then aggregated into the Read In Case Of Emergency newsletter my friends and I run.

 Christianity Today– In 2016, I wrote a column every other month called “Bodies and Souls” about public health.
 They also published my first cover story, Why Christians of All People Should Get Their Vaccines.

 Christ and Pop Culture– I enjoy contributing to Christ and Pop Culture because they’re willing to take things very seriously… or not.
 And both are totally okay!